 - We want to append these actuators to the existing set of muscles, rather than replacing the muscles, so select the button Append to model's force set

-- Change the output directory to /ResultsSO_StrongActuators, so you don't print over your previous results.
+- Go to Main Settings, change the output directory to \ResultsSO_StrongActuators, so you don't print over your previous results.

 - Save this new version of the setup file and rerun the analysis.
 Looking into the GUI message window you will see that the last error message is now gone, meaning that the model can generate sufficient forces.